openbanking-dev/blog-contents/On-boarding your application to a bank.md

 You will see on the top that there are a few tabs:

-* General: it's the global information of your application
+- `General`: it's the global information of your application
-* Transport/Signing/Encryption keys: cryptography is fundamental for Open Banking.
+- `Transport/Signing/Encryption keys`: cryptography is fundamental for Open Banking.
 This is the section where you will get your tests keys.
-* Software Statement Assertions (SSA): It's your financial passport if you like.
+- `Software Statement Assertions (SSA)`: It's your financial passport if you like.
 It is a JSON signed (JWS) by the directory, that will attest that you are part of the circle of trust.
 This tab allows you to generate a new SSA on demand.
-* On Boarding: the directory can onboard for you to the ForgeRock bank.
+- `On Boarding`: the directory can onboard for you to the ForgeRock bank.
 Although, we kind of want how the on-boarding works so we are going to do that manually.

 Cool fact: the directory also offers APIs, we will be able to do the same things with the APIs than the UI.
 Very handy especially for generating a new SSA.

 #### General

 You can complete the entire form but if you feel a bit lazy like me, just complete the essential:

-* Name: It will displayed in the consent screen, it's nice to show a friendly name than a blank
+- `Name`: It will displayed in the consent screen, it's nice to show a friendly name than a blank
-* redirect URIs: we don't want to host an app for exploring Open Banking, we are going to use google.
+- `redirect URIs`: we don't want to host an app for exploring Open Banking, we are going to use google.
 Put `https://google.com`
-* logo: It's also display in the consent.
+- `logo`: It's also display in the consent.
 You can use ours for the exercise if you like.

 #### Transport/Signing/Encryption keys